AditiChikkali/BetterPurchase/README.md

-# Better  Purchase
+# BetterPurchase

 #Introduction-

-The goal of Better Purchase is to build a database that compares the costs of different ECommerce products and determines the best website to purchase the item at the lowest cost.
+The goal of BetterPurchase is to build a database that compares the costs of different ECommerce products and determines the best website to purchase the item at the lowest cost.

 #Why BetterPurchase?